 In carbon markets today, there is rampant double-counting and fraud.
 Companies routinely count emissions reductions against their carbon emissions after someone in their supply chain has done the same thing.

 The same goes for suppliers.
 It is often the case that suppliers count their projects that reduced carbon emissions for themselves, and then sell offset credit to a buyer who also counts the emissions.
-In the Nori market, after a supplier sells a CRC, they no longer own it, and cannot claim that they have removed CO2 in their own emissions report.
+In the Nori market, after a supplier sells a NRT, they no longer own it, and cannot claim that they have removed CO2 in their own emissions report.

 Nori is a market operator, not a broker